About the Festival

 Marketing Manager

-Róisín is from Tipperary and has lived in Dublin for over 20 years.
-She holds an MA in Cultural Policy and Arts Management from UCD, and has worked in the creative sector in Dublin for over 15 years, working in marketing, studio management and production with artists, photographers and now authors.
-She has been with the festival since 2021 and in the role of Marketing Manager since the end of 2022.
+Róisín has worked in the creative sector in Dublin for over 20 years, in art galleries and a photography studio before joining DBF in 2021.
+She has worked across marketing, studio management and production with artists, photographers and now Ireland's literary community.
 She has previously written art exhibition reviews for Visual Artists Ireland and Paper Visual Art, and currently reviews books for Children’s Books Ireland.
+She holds an MA in Cultural Policy and Arts Management from UCD.

 Mathilde Murray